German hydrogen train pioneer switches to cheaper battery power

 June 30, 2023

 On its ‘tech days 2023’, state-owned Chinese carmaker GAC (Guangzhou Automobile Group Co.) showed several technical ‘tour de forces’, including the world’s first passenger car engine running on ammonia.
-GAC developed a 2.0-liter engine that can burn liquid ammonia, delivering 120 kilowatts of This content has been archived.
-Log in or Subscribe to a level […]
+GAC developed a 2.0-liter engine that can burn liquid ammonia, delivering 120 kilowatts of power and a 90% reduction in carbon emissions compared to conventional fuels. […]

 EU invests €20 million in Ostend HOPE hydrogen project